Our Team

 Anatole Ginsberg Campus Director

-Anatole is the Campus Director for AoPS Academy Santa Clara.
-Having earned an IB Diploma in high school, he went on to pursue a dual BA from Vassar College in mathematics and Chinese.
-He has been passionate about the exploration of math since he was 13, when he accidentally derived the quadratic formula and realized math was more about logic than numbers.
+Having earned an IB Diploma in high school, he went on to complete a dual BA from Vassar College in mathematics and Chinese.
 His varied interests have led him to jobs in investor relations, veterinary medicine, daycare, and comedy, but the siren call of math education has always brought him back.
-Anatole has taught diverse math students in Beijing, New York, and San Diego.
-He speaks French, Mandarin, and Spanish, and doodles Fibonacci spirals to relax.
+Anatole has over a decade of teaching experience working with diverse students and curriculums around the world, but the first time someone gave him a Beast Academy book, he knew that AoPS had created the highest quality math books for students of any age.

 Tandis Nowrouzi Associate Director